Plasma acceleration

 Plasma acceleration is a technique for accelerating charged particles, such as electrons or ions, using the electric field associated with an electron plasma wave or other high-gradient plasma structures.
-These structures are created using either ultra-short laser pulses or energetic particle beams that are matched to the plasma parameters.
+These structures are created using either ultra-short laser pulses or high energy particle beams that are matched to the plasma parameters.
 The technique offers a way to build affordable and compact particle accelerators.

 Fully developed, the technology could replace many of the traditional accelerators with applications ranging from high energy physics to medical and industrial applications.
 Medical applications include betatron and free-electron light sources for diagnostics or radiation therapy and proton sources for hadron therapy.

 History

 The basic concepts of plasma acceleration and its possibilities were conceived by Toshiki Tajima and John M. Dawson of UCLA in 1979.
 The initial experimental designs for a "wakefield" accelerator were developed at UCLA by Chandrashekhar J. Joshi et al.

 The Texas Petawatt laser facility at the University of Texas at Austin accelerated electrons to 2 GeV over about 2 cm (1.6×10^{21} g_{n}).
 This record was broken in 2014 by the scientists at the BELLA Center at the Lawrence Berkeley National Laboratory, when they produced electron beams up to 4.25 GeV.

 In late 2014, researchers from SLAC National Accelerator Laboratory using the Facility for Advanced Accelerator Experimental Tests (FACET) published proof of the viability of plasma acceleration technology, showing that it could produce 400 to 500 times higher energy transfer compared to a general linear accelerator design.

 The AWAKE proof-of-principle wakefield accelerator experiment using a 400 GeV proton beam from the Super Proton Synchrotron has operated at CERN since the end of 2016.

 In August 2020 scientists demonstrated the longest stable operation of 30 continuous hours.